Table of Contents

-“For a just man falleth seven times, and riseth up again: but the wicked shall fall into mischief” (Proverbs 24:16).
+“For a just man falleth seven times, and riseth up again: but the wicked shall fall into mischief.”Proverbs 24:16

-But the good news is that God will not only forgive our sins but He will give us also the victory over sin so we will not fall into it again.
+The good news is that God will not only forgive our sins but He will also give us the victory over sin so we will not fall into it again.
 Victory is promised to all that by faith hold onto the Lord for help.
 “For whatsoever is born of God overcometh the world: and this is the victory that overcometh the world, even our faith” (1 John 5:4).

 In His service,